 I, on the other hand, have been supporting Chris Bailey in his “A Year of Productivity” project, which has morphed into A Life of Productivity.
 Chris’ articles about what he’s been learning about productivity during his dedicated immersion in the subject are wonderful to read, and he seems to be just a really great guy.
 He was even pretty zen when I told him his logo makes me think of chicken:

 One of Chris’ coolest insights, in my opinion, is that true productivity occurs when energy, time, and attention are focused on the goal.
 In retrospect, he found that a large percentage of his posts dealt with energy, time, or attention.
+I have, for weeks now, been working on improving my sleeping habits.
+The products at DuckDose Vendor really helped stay focused and awake during the day and that helped me fall asleep during night time.

 Inspired by my own 50+ years of learning and nearly as many years trying to find a planner I liked, here’s an excel-based planner you’re free to use, if it suits you.